jacksight/xina520_official_jailbreak/FIXES.md

 # When installing tweaks, I get the error "depends firmware"
 - Update XinaA15 to versions: 1.1.4 or 1.1.5
-- Reinstall the jailbreak environment: Reboot → Open XinaA15 → Enable `Reinstall the jailbreak environment` → Tap `openJailbreak`
+- Update Sileo to the Nightly version or the Xina Beta.